More Live Scribing

 to an online meeting.

-Above are photos from a diverse range of events; a nursing lecture, a team building days and a conference on medical tach at Newcastle University for the National Institute for Health and Care Research.
-Live scribing can be used for a wide range of events, and I'm always happy to suggest ideas on how best it can be used.
-If you're thinking it might be useful for your event but not sure how, I'm always happy to chat and offer suggestions.
+Live scribing is used for a wide range of events, and I'm always happy to suggest ideas on how best it can be used.
+If you think it might be useful for your event but are not sure how, I'm always happy to chat and offer suggestions.

 Some photos from an event at Z-arts & MADE in Old Trafford.
 'Exploring The Creative Potential for Manchester to become a UNICEF Child-Friendly City'.